ECS171-Group-5/Data/README.md

     - usage: ```python preprocessing.py original.csv 0```, where original.csv contains the unprocessed data

 2. `original.csv` is the manually downloaded unprocessed data

+3. `stock-market-data-collection.ipynb` is the Jupiter Notebook that contains the code for collecting the raw dataset, computing the desired financial ratios, and converting the resulting data-frame to a CSV file.
+Note that the API key for Financial Modeling Prep has been omitted.